erwindon/SaltGUI/docs/README.md

 - informing users about system availability
 - etc.

 The text is stored in file `saltgui/static/salt-motd.txt` or `saltgui/static/salt-motd.html`.
 The first must be pre-formatted text only.
 The second one can contain full HTML text.
 Both are shown when they are present.
+When the files are absent or empty, no message is shown.
+Use empty files to prevent the otherwise harmless [404](https://www.wikipedia.org/wiki/HTTP_404) error.
 Note that the message should not contain sensitive data, as its content is shown before logging in.

 Alternatively, or additionally, the text can be retrieved from the `master` file entries `saltgui_motd_txt` and `saltgui_motd_html`.
 These entries can contain sensitive information because its content can only be retrieved after login.
 But it is still recommended to not let the text contain any sensitive data.